solid/solid/proposals/auth-webid-oidc.md

   and IoT devices.
 * Drop-in compatibility with existing Web Access Control ACL implementations such as those in Solid servers.
+* Sets up the infrastructure for adding Capabilities functionality to Solid

 ### If You're Familiar with WebID